sqlsizer/ps-sqlsizer/README.md

 ## Color map

-The colors defines rules which related dat to the rows will be included in the subset.
+The colors defines rules which related data to the rows will be included in the subset.

 The initial data has colors and also you can adjust colors of the data during search using **color map**.

 At the moment there are following colors: